-The City has also developed environmental plans and strategies, as outlined in Figure 3, to improve its environmental performance.
+The City has also developed environmental plans and strategies, as outlined in Figure 4, to improve its environmental performance.
 A number of these target sustainable water management, including:

-- Landscape Master Plan 2009 2019

-- Yellagonga Integrated Catchment Management Plan 2009 2014

-- Environment Plan 2008 2011 (Under review)
+- Landscape Master Plan 2009 2019 - Yellagonga Integrated Catchment Management Plan 2009 2014 - Environment Plan 2012 2015 (In development).